javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

 Lazy
 : Enabled by the question mark `pattern:?` after the quantifier.
 The regexp engine tries to match the rest of the pattern before each repetition of the quantifier.

 As we've seen, the lazy mode is not a "panacea" from the greedy search.
-An alternative is a "fine-tuned" greedy search, with exclusions.
-Soon we'll see more examples of it.
+An alternative is a "fine-tuned" greedy search, with exclusions, as in the pattern `pattern:"[^"]+"`.